One of the biggest questions in the world of fish finders has to be “Which brand is better? Lowrance or Humminbird?”

 Unfortunately, the Lowrance-Humminbird debate is like the Chevy-Ford debate.
 There’s really no one choice, and it’s very much dependent on personal preference.

 If you scour some of the forum discussions on this topic, you’ll see people that are big Humminbird fans and people that are big Lowrance fans.
+We are a fan of both and below are our Lowrance vs Humminbird picks as the best quality for the price.

 You’ll also see the occasional person who has both, and is pretty happy with both units!